-The last three lines contain the error message caused by the call to panic!.
+The call to panic! causes the error message contained in the last three lines.
 The first line shows our panic message and the place in our source code where the panic occurred: src/main.rs:2 indicates that it’s the second line of our src/main.rs file.

-In this case, the line indicated is part of our code, and if we go to that line we see the panic! macro call.
+In this case, the line indicated is part of our code, and if we go to that line, we see the panic! macro call.
 In other cases, the panic! call might be in code that our code calls.
-The filename and line number reported by the error message will be someone else’s code where the panic! macro is called, not the line of our code that eventually led to the panic!.
-We can use the backtrace of the functions the panic! call came from to figure this out.
+The filename and line number reported by the error message will be someone else’s code where the panic! macro is called, not the line of our code that eventually led to the panic! call.
+We can use the backtrace of the functions the panic! call came from to figure out the part of our code that is causing the problem.
+We’ll discuss what a backtrace is in more detail next.

 Using a panic!
 Backtrace

-Let’s look at another example to see what it’s like when a panic! call comes from a library because of a bug in our code instead of from our code calling the macro directly:
+Let’s look at another example to see what it’s like when a panic! call comes from a library because of a bug in our code instead of from our code calling the macro directly.
+Listing 9-1 has some code that attempts to access an element by index in a vector:

 Filename: src/main.rs